MikeAvgeros/code-with-mike/README.md

   - ### **Scope**

     - #### **Feature trade-off**
       This project is developed as a Minimal Viable Product.
-There will be room for future improvements and releases incorporating additional pages and features as well as improved design and navigation.
+There will be room for future improvements and releases incorporating additional pages and features as well as improved design, navigation and bug fixes.

     - #### **Current features (Users)**
       - Users can create an account and get a confirmation email.